Bob Geary (police officer)

-Robert J. ("Bob") Geary (22 November 1939 – 26 January 2025) was an officer in the San Francisco Police Department who brought a ventriloquist's dummy called Brendan O'Smarty with him on foot patrol.
+Robert J. Geary (November 22, 1939 – January 26, 2025) was an American police officer in the San Francisco Police Department who brought a ventriloquist's dummy called Brendan O'Smarty with him on foot patrol.
 When his supervisors banned this practice, Geary formed the "Committee to Save Puppet Officer Brendan O'Smarty" and self-financed a campaign to reinstate the puppet's patrol privileges, escalating the issue to a 1993 ballot measure in San Francisco's general election.
 Despite opposition from certain police and officials, it narrowly passed with a 51% to 49% margin.

 Early life

 Geary earned an undergraduate degree in art, a master's in education, and four Medals of Valor.
 In an entertainment career, he worked as a hand model and starred opposite Don Johnson in a 1981 TV movie, The Two Lives of Carol Letner.
 He held memberships in the Screen Actors' Guild and AFTRA.

-Geary became police officer at about 30.
+He became police officer at about 30.
 In the 1980s he became a favorite subject of San Francisco Chronicle columnist Herb Caen for his long-running feud with the city's taxicab drivers, who accused him of writing too many tickets to taxicabs.
 Officer Geary was jokingly declared "not guilty" of writing too many tickets to taxis at a satirical public event held in a North Beach theater that featured a stripper in the role of bailiff.